Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

+Sufficient conditions for positivity of $\sigma(\ell)$ when $\Phi$ is an excursion/level-set functional can be found in \cite{bmm22,bmm24,hlr24}.

-The exponent $\eta$ could be compared with the exponent $d/2$ that holds in the independent, identically distributed and additive case (i.e., for the classical Berry-Ess\'een theorem when summing over $d$-dimensions).
-It is not clear whether one would expect the rate $R^{-d/2}$ to hold generally (i.e.\ for all $\beta>d$) in our setting.
+The exponent $\eta$ could be compared with the exponent $d/2$ that holds in the independent, identically distributed and additive case (i.e., for the classical Berry-Esseen theorem when summing over $d$-dimensions).
+It is not clear whether one would expect the rate $R^{-d/2}$ to hold generally (i.e., for all $\beta>d$) in our setting.